 My doctoral dissertation (with Peter Liebregts and Frans Willem Korsten) was on Franklin D. Roosevelt as a cultural icon in American memory.
 It included a Fulbright visiting fellowship at Yale University, with Jay Winter.
-My book, FDR in American Memory – Roosevelt and the Making of an Icon, appears with Johns Hopkins University Press in 2021.
+My book, FDR in American Memory – Roosevelt and the Making of an Icon, appeared with Johns Hopkins University Press in 2021.

 In 2016-2017, I did a one-year NWO Rubicon postdoc at the Justus-Liebig Universität in Giessen, Germany, with Greta Olson, focused on the Ebola epidemic in US cultural memory on Twitter.
 This is both how I moved into social media research, and into studying Donald Trump, who was an avid Ebola tweeter, and during that year, became US president.
 This project led to two edited volumes, both to appear in Open Access in 2020/2021: Embodying Contagion: The Viropolitics of Horror and Desire in Contemporary Discourse (with Megen de Bruin-Molé and Sandra Becker, University of Wales Press), and Violence and Trolling on Social Media: History, Affect and Effects of Online Vitriol (with Daniel Trottier, Amsterdam University Press).

 2021-present Research Fellow “Playing Politics: Media Platforms Making Worlds”

 2020-present Program chair of the MA North American Studies; coordinator of the minor American Studies

 2015-present University Lecturer in American Studies at Leiden University

 2010-2015 Lecturer in modern English Literature and PhD Researcher at Leiden University